 Prior to any development in the ADCPC, it must be determined if there are significant historic and archaeological resources at the site.
 Significant historic and archaeological resources are those that meet the criteria for evaluation for listing in the National Register of Historic Places (36 Code of Federal Regulations, Part 60).
 This requirement applies to both developed and undeveloped lots and includes any activity, such as perc tests, well drilling, utility trenching, demolition, road construction, clearing, excavation or use of heavy machinery that may destroy or disturb historic and archaeological resources.
-The Planning Board Plan Review Committee shall determine what actions shall be taken to locate, identify, and evaluate, any significant historic and archaeological resources are found, The Planning Board Plan Review Committee shall determine what actions shall be taken to avoid, minimize, or mitigate adverse effects to said resources.
-In making the above determinations, The Planning Board Plan Review Committee shall consult with The Massachusetts Historical Commission (MHC), The Tribal Historic Preservation Officer of The Wampanoag Tribe of Gay Head (Aquinnah), and such local agencies as it deems necessary for guidance.
+The Planning Board Plan Review Committee shall determine what actions shall be taken to locate, identify, and evaluate, any significant historic and archaeological resources that may be affected by the development.
+If any significant historic and archaeological resources are found, The Planning Board Plan Review Committee shall determine what actions shall be taken to avoid, minimize, or mitigate adverse effects to said resources.
+In making the above determinations, The Planning Board Plan review Committee shall consult with The Massachusetts Historical Commission (MHC), The Tribal Historic Preservation Officer of The Wampanoag Tribe of Gay Head (Aquinnah), and such local agencies as it deems necessary for guidance.